|Claire Cunningham||Senior Warden|

 – Articulate and communicates this vision

 – Hold the community accountable for making that vision reality

 Members are elected by the congregation at our annual meeting.
 All candidates come from the St. Clement’s congregation.
 In keeping with the democratic principles on which the Episcopal Church was founded, our parish vestry is elected by the Parish as a whole and serves for limited (3 year) terms.
 St. Clement’s does its best to stagger the terms of the vestry members to ensure a regular influx of new members while continuing to develop more experienced members.

 The presiding officer of the vestry is our Rector, Bruce O’Neill.
 The presiding officer conducts vestry meetings and serves as the principal communications link to the vestry about diocesan and national church issues, concerns and events.
-St. Clement’s also has two wardens — Claire Cunningham (Senior Warden) and Donald Miller (Junior Warden).
+St. Clement’s also has two wardens — Claire Cunningham (Senior Warden) and Kathleen Stone (Junior Warden).
 This preserves the tradition in the Church of England dating back to 1604, in which two wardens were selected by the rector and the parishioners, or if they failed to agree, one was appointed by the rector and the other by the people.
 National canons assign only one duty to the wardens (as distinct from other vestry members); if, because of the absence or disability, the clergy person in charge of a congregation is unable to give consent to another member of the clergy to officiate at “the stated services of the congregation,” one of the wardens gives this consent.